5Mixer/LD54-TowerSprawl/log.md

 # Log
 # Sunday
+*10:50pm* - Minions turn temporary rooms into real rooms by walking walls to them.
+So so satisfying.
+I think my final goals for the night are
+- camera
+- tile by tile placement
+- publish to my site and release on ldjam.

 *10:10pm* - Planned tiles down.
 I changed the Tile enum to a TileMap enum which includes a 'real' flag.
 The abstraction of a TileMap made modifying the related systems mostly pain free, fortunately.
 Now I just need to make minions know that there is a related task, so the non-real rooms can become real.

 *9:40* - Alright, this seems non-trivial.